JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

 AFAIK, there isn't a library written in PureScript with this definition that also includes a Zipper (i.e. `Tree`'s `Loc` type).
 I'm not going to write one for this task because I can workaround `Tree`'s design to make it work for here.

 We'll need to store different data depending on whether the path is a directory or file.
+Since we're using `Tree`, we'll merge both file and directory types into one.
 While we may not use all of the data, the following should be future-proof:
 ```purescript
 -- whether this path should be included or not
 type IncludedOrNot = Boolean